 Ellen Hokit (she/her)

-• My therapeutic style has been informed by a handful of different modalities and strategies.
+My therapeutic style has been informed by a handful of different modalities and strategies.
 To understand your story more holistically, I work from a larger lens of attachment and relationships.
-This allows me to understand some of the unconscious, older patterns of thinking and feeling that are likely impacting your struggle.
+Working from an attachment lens helps me understand some of the interpersonal challenges or reactions that can feel disjointed.
+It can also help me in understanding the way that you feel and process big emotions, your ability to be flexible and open to changes in your environment, the tone and content of your internal voice, what you expect from others, and so much more.
 From there, I pull from Dialectical Behavioral Therapy (DBT), Narrative therapy, and Somatic therapy.

 I am drawn to folks who:

-The therapeutic modalities, or theories that I typically pull from are Attachment theory, Dialectical Behavioral Theory (DBT), and Somatic Therapy.
+The therapeutic modalities, or theories that I typically pull from are Attachment theory, Dialectical Behavioral Theory (DBT), Narrative Therapy, and Somatic Therapy.

-Symptoms/Experiences that can be targeted through these modalities: Loneliness, shame, relationships, mood swings, trauma, emotional avoidance, attachment styles, interpersonal effectiveness, emotion regulation, suicidality, crisis, emotional distress, isolation, racing thoughts, no sense of self.
+Symptoms/Experiences that can be targeted through these modalities: Loneliness, shame, relationships, mood swings, trauma, emotional avoidance, attachment styles, interpersonal effectiveness, emotion regulation, suicidality, crisis, emotional distress, isolation, racing thoughts, no sense of self, emotional neglect, disordered eating.

 I practice yoga almost daily, which for me is both a place to ground, and move my body in a way that feels playful.